sendgrid/docs/content/docs/ui/sending-email/create-and-manage-unsubscribe-groups.md

 This will expand a new field where you can insert a URL for one of your own pages where recipients can manage their subscription preferences.

 To place your Custom Unsubscribe link into your email, highlight any text within the body of your email and click the small link icon to specify a hyperlink.
-In the URL field that appears, enter the tag `[Unsubscribe]`.
+In the URL field that appears, enter the tag `{{{Unsubscribe}}}`.
 Since you've specified your Custom Unsubscribe Link in the Settings panel, SendGrid will replace the Unsubscribe Tag with your custom URL.

 ## Add recipients to an Unsubscribe Group

+You can add recipients to an unsubscribe group by uploading a CSV or adding them manually using the UI.
+To programmatically add recipients to an unsubscribe group, see our [API documentation](https://sendgrid.api-docs.io/v3.0/suppressions-unsubscribe-groups)

 *To upload a CSV:*

-1. Find the group you want to add recipients to and click the action menu.
+1. Find the unsubscribe group you want to add recipients to and click the action menu.

 ![]({{root_url}}/img/unsub_action_menu.png "Unsubcribe Group action menu")